sanja-stanciulescu/OOP_TCG/README.md

 A complex project that teaches the principles of OOP the hard-way, because of the need to implement multiple functionalities, while maintaining a logical game flow.

 This project took multiple days to finish, as well as countless changes to the project structure itself.

+## Project Concepts

+The project involves implementing a simplified version of a strategic card game similar to Gwent.

+The game flow involves players engaging in turn-based rounds, where each player strategically uses cards from their hand to achieve specific objectives.

+Players manage resources, deploy cards, and execute actions based on predefined rules.
+Cards may have unique effects, interact with other cards, or impact the game state.

+The game progresses through multiple phases, culminating in determining a winner based on criteria like health.

 ## Project Structure